-whale's belly, so shall the Son of man be three days and three nights in the heart of the earth."
+Musalmans, have called at our house, wishing | Jonah was three days and three nights in the whale's belly, so shall the Son of man be three days and three nights in the heart of the earth."
 They say this passage proves that Christ could not work a miracle, while it actually contains a revelation of the greatest of all miracles.
 They go on to say, Christians are as bad as we.
 They keep women; and if they do not eat opium, they drink.
 If they have not dancing women, they have a theatre, which is the same thing.
 They have taken our lands from us, and what more can they do?
 Go teach them before you come to us.
 All this has been answered, but the more clear the evidences against them are, the more furious they become.
 We do teach our own countrymen, and the Saviour we offer to you, we offer to them; and if you will sin together, you must go to hell together.
 Sin is sin, whether in you or them.
 Their name will not save them, nor will your being called the followers of the faithful, and true believers, save you.
 A Saviour and Mediator you must have, and that Saviour and Mediator must be holy in all things.
 He must be able not only to redeem you from Satan's power and dominion, but to make you holy; not only to make you holy, but to reconcile you to God from whom man has fallen.
 We are altogether gone from God's likeness, and have chosen the likeness of Satan.
 But act like men; go to those with whom you find fault; tell them your minds as you tell it me, but do it in a proper spirit, not in wrath and abuse.
 Ridicule and abuse are no argument; it is no evidence of a thing being true.
-When I first heard these arguments I was not aware they had appeared in print; I however told another place they say that the Jews de- the man who used them, they were not his, manded a miracle of our Lord, but as he nor of Musalman origin, but taught by some an absence of about seven weeks, the greater incapable of reading, will learn the contents part of which period we spent in visiting the of the tracts they took, by getting their friends churches to the south.
-I went out beyond to read them, and listening to the instructions my usual route to preach the gospel to the which the tracts contain.
+When I first heard these arguments I was not aware they had appeared in print; I however told an absence of about seven weeks, the greater incapable of reading, will learn the contents part of which period we spent in visiting the of the tracts they took, by getting their friends churches to the south.
+I went out beyond my usual route to preach the gospel to the which the tracts contain.
 I was glad to find my usual route to preach the gospel to the heathens at Gopal ganj, situated about sixty miles to the N. E. of this place.
 I spent attentive to my message.
 I endeavoured to two days in the above named place, and spread the light of the gospel amongst the inpreached there on a market day to a large habitants of the villages near Gopál-ganj. number of auditors, and distributed with Some of them appeared rather shy, as they some exertion about three hundred tracts and had never seen a person of my description gospels.
 I found the people unusually eager traversing through the villages.
 But when I to obtain books.
 I was occupied fully for entered into a familiar conversation with one three hours in supplying the applicants with or two persons, others took courage and ap-